andydonzelli/lomy/README.md

 # Lomy Chat

 This is a simple peer-to-peer chat program that lives inside your Terminal.
-It's a small toy project allowing me to refamiliarise myself with Go.
+It's a small toy project to refamiliarise myself with Go.

 ![screenshot.png](images%2Fscreenshot.png)